 As well as somewhere to chill out and read, the room also doubles as a cosy cinema room.
-“We installed a special ceiling projector that would work for a short distance range to a screen on the wall.
+“We installed a ceiling mounted projector that would work for a short distance range to a screen on the wall.
 All that was left really was to find the perfect sofa we could all curl up on watching our favourite movies.”

-“I’d always loved the Togo style of sofas designed by Michel Ducaroy, but they come with a pretty hefty price tag.
+“I’d always loved the Togo style of sofas designed by Michel Ducaroy for Ligne Roset, but they come with a pretty hefty price tag.
 I felt the style would be perfect for the room though being quite low set and super comfy for relaxing so I started to keep an eye out on ebay.
 I finally spotted a great reconditioned one for sale and bidding on it became an obsession.
 I was so delighted when I won, picking it up for a snip of the normal retail price.
 They are such high quality sofas so the fact it wasn’t brand new wasn’t an issue, and the aubergine colour was perfect to go with the Sulking Room Pink paint on the walls and shelving unit.”

 When it came to flooring Jasmine knew she wanted wood floors in this room, extending onto the new loft landing.
 “We had a mix of wood floors featuring in the rest of the house including original floor boards and some new herringbone, so while I was keen to have more wood I liked the idea of something a little bit different up here.